-Well you are locked in a room, and you do have 60 minutes to escape.
-However it is not as scary as it sounds.
+Well you have 60 minutes to escape, but you are never actually locked in, so it is not as scary as it sounds.
 In reality you have a game master watching your every move and giving guidance and encouragement in the form of clues.
 So, if you get really stuck unlike in the real Bletchley Park – help is on hand.
 You can make your game as difficult or easy as possible thanks to our unique Kudos Challenge.
 This rewards people who use less clues and more grey matter.
 So hardened escape roomers can take the more difficult path to greatness whereas our novice users can have as much encouragement as they want.

 The really great thing about escape rooms is that they are real.
 In a world which is becoming more and more virtual, we find that people actually want to experience something real for a change.
 When the door closes and timer starts all you see is a scene that resembles a 1940’s war time code breaking room.
 The only hint to the modern day is the tablet on the wall which feeds you with clues on request.

 Although Don’t Get Locked In is a new kid on the block when it comes to escape room experiences we feel that we have created something a bit special, escapism and above all social fun.
 In our short life we have had children as young as 8 and adults as old as 80 (some even dressing up, dancing and singing in some instances) through our experience.
 And there is one thing they all have in common – they totally enjoy the experience (check out our testimonials if you don’t believe me), echoed by the numerous requests for us to change the clues so they can ‘do it again’ or asking when the next room will be ready?
 Even the most sceptical of people enter the room looking worried or disinterested and come out hyped and exhilarated by the experience.